 - Doorbell monitoring systems and other smart technologies to increase a sense of controlling one’s environment

-Get Started in Using Home Design to Help You Live with a Chronic Illness Today
+Get Started in Using Design to Help You Live well with Chronic Conditions

 We know the idea of renovating a home can sound frightening and exhausting, though, which is where we come in.
 The CAPS-certified team at Live in Place Designs has helped countless others to improve their space so that they can continue to live at home, and we can use our knowledge and experience to aid you as well.